Utah Deaf History and Culture

 Beginning of Speech Training

 Until 1891, when the Utah School for the Deaf was founded, little effort was made to teach the students speech.
-Articulation – speech and lip-reading – instruction was implemented because the school believed that the oral method would assist a significant number of students.
+Articulation – speech and lip-reading – instruction was implemented because the school believed the oral method would assist many students.
 Speech therapy was provided to about two-thirds of the students (Evans, 1999, p.
 29).
 One class employed speech and lip-reading as the method of instruction, while the other two classes used a "combined system" that included both sign language and speech (Pace, 1946; Evans, 1999).
-Florence Crandall Metcalf, the wife of the USDl's first Superintendent Frank W. Metcalf, also a former teacher at Kansas School for the Deaf, became an oral program teacher.
+Florence Crandall Metcalf, the wife of the USD's first Superintendent Frank W. Metcalf, also a former teacher at Kansas School for the Deaf, became an oral program teacher.
 A class of students was taught entirely by the oral method (Fay, 1893).

-With this goal in mind, an increasing number of hearing parents insisted that their children learn to speak and read lips.
+With this goal in mind, more hearing parents insisted that their children learn to speak and read lips.
 Deaf individuals, on the other side, were outspoken in their opposition (Robert, 1994).
-Since then, the controversy over whether to use the oral or signing method in Deaf Education has raged on for more than 150 years, with no definitive solution in sight.
+Since then, the controversy over whether to use the oral or signing method in Deaf Education has raged for over 150 years, with no definitive solution.

 An Introduction of Combined System